What is Nitrous Oxide Sedation?

-Nitrous oxide, sometimes called “laughing gas,” is one option Dr Ferrer may offer to help make you more comfortable during your vasectomy.
+Nitrous Oxide Sedation, sometimes called “laughing gas,” is one option Dr. Ferrer may offer to help make you more comfortable during your vasectomy.
 It is not intended to put you to sleep.
-You will be able to hear and respond to any requests or directions Dr Ferrer may have.
-Dr Ferrer will ask you to breathe normally and within a few short minutes you should start to feel the effects of the nitrous oxide.
+You will be able to hear and respond to any requests or directions Dr. Ferrer may have.
+Dr. Ferrer will ask you to breathe normally and within a few short minutes, you should start to feel the effects of the nitrous oxide.
 You may feel light-headed or a tingling in your arms and legs.
 Some people say their arms and legs feel heavy.
 Ultimately, you should feel calm and comfortable.
 The effects of nitrous oxide wear off soon after the mask is removed.

 There are many benefits.
 Following are the most common ones: